Hyundai Motorsport customer results round-up bulletin

 A pair of i20 R5 crew ended the Rallye Sierra Morena (March 21-23) on the overall podium to begin the tarmac rally season in Spain.

-A total of five Hyundai R5 took the start, the best represented manufacturer in the premier class of the rally, and the early standings backed up the strength in numbers.
+A total of five Hyundai R5 took the start, the best-represented manufacturer in the premier class of the rally, and the early standings backed up the strength in numbers.
 Iván Ares led into the overnight halt after winning two of the four stages held on Friday afternoon.
-José Antonio Suárez held third place at the same point, with Surhayen Pernía in fourth overall.
+José Antonio Suárez held the third place at the same point, with Surhayen Pernía in fourth overall.

 Suarez retired from the rally on Saturday morning, but Ares and Pernía remained part of the podium battle and took a fastest time apiece on the day.
 Ares was edged into second place, claiming his 21st national series podium at the wheel of an i20 R5.
 Victory on the Super Special final stage put an exclamation point on Pernía’s run to third on his first rally with new co-driver Alba Sánchez González.

 Top five in European competition for Portuguese pairing

 Team Hyundai Portugal pairing Bruno and Hugo Magalhães mastered treacherous conditions to take fourth overall in the Azores Rallye (March 21-23), the Portuguese round of the European Rally Championship.
 They also claimed points for the second position among those running in the national series.